Market

 Financial Year 2023-24.
 The Company in Singapore acts as a holding company for the step-down subsidiary in Vietnam, where the

 company is investing for manufacturing of value added sea food products for international markets.
-The step down subsidiary i.e IFB
+During the year, the IFB Vietnam

-Further, pursuant to the provisions of Section 136 of the Companies Act, 2013, the financial statements of the Company, consolidated
+Further, pursuant to the provisions of Section 136 of the Act, the financial statements of the Company, consolidated financial

-financial statements along with relevant documents and separate audited financial statements in respect of subsidiaries, are available
+statements along with relevant documents and separate audited financial statements in respect of subsidiaries, are available on the

 www.ifbagro.in